Eagle Scout Advancement

 - Eagle Scout Service Project Workbook, No. 512-927

-To get your project approved, you would first need to fill out the PROPOSAL section.
-When completed to their satisfaction, seek approval from your troop’s leadership and the benefiting organization.
+To get your project approved, you would first need to fill out the PROPOSAL section and review it with the TROOP EAGLE ADVISER (or their delegate).
+When completed to their satisfaction, seek approval from your troop’s leadership and the benefiting organization. .

-Once you have your troop’s and benefiting organization’s signatures on the original workbook proposal section, please contact a member of our District Advancement Team to review/grant approve to start your project.
+Once you have your troop’s and benefiting organization’s signatures on the original workbook proposal section, please contact a member of your District Advancement Team to review/grant approve to start your project.

 Once your project is approved , you should next fill out the project PLAN and FUNDRAISING APPLICATION (as needed).
 You only need a District or Council approval if your projected fundraising will exceed $1,000.

 - Eagle Scout Service Project Fundraiser Application (Page 19 & 20 of above workbook)